 - Axumin [package insert].
-Oxford, UK: Blue Earth Diagnostics Ltd; 2016.
+Oxford, UK: Blue Earth Diagnostics Ltd; May 2021.

 - Fuchs BC, Bode BP.
-Amino acid transporters ASCT2 and LAT1 in cancer: Partners in Crime?
-Sem Cancer Biol.
-2005;15:254-266.
+Amino acid transporters ASCT2 and LAT1 in cancer: partners in crime?
+Semin Cancer Biol.
+2005;15(4):254-266.